Tulip-Dev/tulip/doc/user/algorithm.rst

 Coloring
 ========

-This function realizes a color mapping on the nodes or the edges colour.
-The property on which the colour scale have to be applied can be specified.
-Further modularity is achieved as the user is free to select a colour scale among several presets or to create his own.
+This algorithm performs a color mapping on the nodes or the edges color.
+The property on which the color scale have to be applied can be specified.
+Further modularity is achieved as the user is free to select a color scale among several presets or to create his own.
 The color scale can also use different gradients, from a smooth progression to a more discontinued ramp.

 .. _algo_label: